gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

     !nohup code-server --port 9000 --auth none &
     ```

 5. Now, you can access the VSCode interface at the URL you got from step 3.
-The interface and functionality is the same as the desktop version of VSCode.
+The interface and functionality are the same as the desktop version of VSCode.

 ![](/images/colab-vscode.png){:.align-center}

 ## Usage Tips
-1. You can switch to the dark theme by going to the bottom-left corner of the editor, clicking the **settings icon** and then clicking '**Color Theme**'.
+1. You can switch to the dark theme by going to the bottom-left corner of the editor, clicking the **settings icon**, and then clicking '**Color Theme**'.

     ![](/images/colab-dark-theme-step-1.png){:.align-center}